Leone25/zanichelli-downloader/README.md

 A tool to download your books from Zanichelli into PDFs.

-**THIS DOES NOT WORK WITH BOOKS FROM BOOKTAB, FOR THAT PLEASE CHECK https://github.com/Leone25/booktab-downloader**
+# **THIS ONLY WORKS WITH BOOKS THAT HAVE THE RED `LaZ Ebook` LABEL NEXT TO THE "READ BOOK ONLINE" BUTTON, THE BOOKS THAT DON'T HAVE IT ARE BOOKTAB BOOKS, FOR THOSE PLEASE CHECK https://github.com/Leone25/booktab-downloader**

 ## Requirements